joannakl/cs102/projects/project5_mountain.markdown

 <div class="content-inner" markdown=1>

-The program has to calculate all possible paths down the mountain that lead all the way down to the lowes level (i.e., to the leaves in the lowest level of the mountain-tree) that the hiker can take and survive.
+The program has to calculate all possible paths down the mountain that lead down to the lowest level (i.e., to the leaves in the lowest level of the mountain-tree) that the hiker can take and survive.

-The program output should consist of number of lines equal to the number of safe paths.
+The program output should consist of several lines equal to the number of safe paths.
-Each safe path should consist of a space separated list of the rest-stop labels in order in which they are followed from top of the mountain to the bottom.
+Each safe path should consist of a space-separated list of the rest-stop labels in the order in which they are followed from the top of the mountain to the bottom.
 The paths should be printed in order from _left_ to _right_ in the tree that represents the mountain (this is also an alphanumeric ordering of the paths).

 </div> </div></div>